Dirham to Philippine Peso Forecast 2026-2030: Prediction & Analysis - XS

 Deep plunge: The UAE dirham fell sharply versus the peso during the global financial crisis of 2008 due to its peg to the dollar.

-Sharp upward trend: The dirham recovered against the peso from 2014 to 2020, driven by a recovery in the US economy.
+Sharp upward trend: The dirham recovered against the peso from 2014 until 2020 driven by the recovery of the US economy.

-COVID-19 pandemic: The pair fell temporarily in 2020–2021, then rebounded strongly in 2022 following rate hikes in the United States.
+COVID-19 pandemic: The pair fell temporarily in 2020–2021 before rebounding strongly in 2022 after rate hikes in the United States.

 Forecasts for the AED/PHP pair are formed through a combination of decisive monetary and economic factors.
 Below we briefly discuss the main factors traders should monitor.